SRSG-Workshops/openrefine-data-cleaning-oct22/_episodes/01-working-with-openrefine.md

 > > 1.
 For the column `yr` do `Facet` > `Text facet`.
 A box will appear in the left panel showing that there are 26 unique entries in
 > > this column.
 > > 2.
 By default, the column `yr` is formatted as Text.
 You can change the format by doing `Edit cells` > `Common transforms` >
 > > `To number`.
-Notice how the data in column changed the colour to green.
-Doing `Facet` > `Numeric facet` on column `yr` now creates a box in the left panel that shows a histogram of the number of
+Notice how the data in column changed the colour from black to green the values change from left-justified to right-justified.
+> > Doing `Facet` > `Numeric facet` on column `yr` now creates a box in the left panel that shows a histogram of the number of
 > > entries per year.
 Notice that the data is shown as a number, not a date.
 If you instead transform the column to a date, the
 > > program will assume all entries are on January 1st of the year.
 > > 3.
 Click `Sort by count` in the text facet box.
 The year with the most observations is 1997; the year with the least is 1977.